kanishkathakur1/numbers-to-words/README.md

 ## Usage

 Once the application is built, you can run it from the command line.
-The executable will be located at ./bin/numbers-to-words.
+The executable will be located at ./bin/numbers-to-words (the executable will end with .exe, in windows).

 #### Command Syntax